iPortalTeam/ImmersivePortalsMod/README.md

 [On CurseForge](https://www.curseforge.com/minecraft/mc-mods/immersive-portals-mod)     [On Modrinth](https://modrinth.com/mod/immersiveportals)     [Website](https://qouteall.fun/immptl/)

+# WARNING | This code, the porting from 1.21.1 to 1.21.11 was done using AI.
+Expect bugs and instability

 This mod changes a lot of underlying Minecraft mechanics.
 This mod allows the client to load multiple dimensions at the same time and synchronize remote world information(blocks/entities) to client.
 It can render portal-in-portals.
 The portal rendering is roughly compatible with some versions of Sodium and Iris.
 The portal can transform player scale and gravity direction.
 [Implementation Details](https://qouteall.fun/immptl/wiki/Implementation-Details)

 (This is the Fabric version of Immersive Portals.
 [The Forge version](https://github.com/iPortalTeam/ImmersivePortalsModForNeo))